Vedant-R/blackjack/multi_player/README.md

 ==========================================
 ```

-2. From webapp using flask UI
+2. From webapp using flask UI from the same directory

 ```shell
 python flaskApp.py